Joe Nuttall: Scunthorpe United

 On 31 January 2022, Nuttall joined League Two club Scunthorpe United for an undisclosed fee.
 Nuttall made his debut for Scunthorpe in the next game, which ended in a 1–0 loss to Oldham Athletic.
 He would score his first goal for Scunthorpe on 12 March 2022, in a 3–1 loss to Colchester United.
 Nuttall would score his only other goal of the season in a 5–1 loss to Salford City.
 Following a 1–1 draw to Hartlepool United, Nuttall missed an opportunity to score and began swearing at the Scunthorpe fans, before being taken off by manager Keith Hill.
 Nuttall later apologised for his actions on Twitter.
 Scunthorpe were relegated from League Two, with Nuttall made 16 appearances for Scunthorpe in the 2021–22 season.

 Nuttall remained at Scunthorpe for the start of the 2022–23 season.
 He would go on to score nine goals for Scunthorpe, including braces against Maidenhead United, Solihull Moors and Gateshead.
 Nuttall rejected an offer to move to Oldham in September and October 2022, but by December, he had made the club aware of his desire to leave.
 In his final game for Scunthorpe, Nuttall was given a red card for the first time in his professional career after a late tackle on Wealdstone goalkeeper, Sam Howes.
 In total, Nuttall played 36 league games for Scunthorpe, scoring 11 times.

 Oldham Athletic

 On 9 December 2022, Nuttall joined fellow National League side, Oldham Athletic on a three-year deal.
 Nuttall would make his debut and score for Oldham in a 4–1 loss against Notts County.
 He would also score in the next game, which was a 2–2 draw to Notts County, though he would only score one goal in his next three games.
 Oldham manager, David Unsworth, claimed the lack of goals was due to his "unselfish" nature.
 By the end of the season, Nuttall had played 23 times and scored 7 goals.

 On 20 June 2024, Nuttall joined fellow National League side Altrincham on a season-long loan deal.

 Nuttall was released by the club at the conclusion of the 2024–25 season.

+He subsequently joined Morecambe.
+On 16 May 2026, Morecambe announced he was being released.